-This will ensure that your often-overlooked ethernet cables are not the bottleneck of your internet connection.
+This’ll ensure that your often-overlooked ethernet cables aren’t the bottleneck of your internet connection.
 Let other people deal with that problem.

 As always, feel free to reach out to me via the Contact Me page or the comments section below if you have any questions or you would like to share your experience.